kdieminger/revatureProjectOne/notes/aws/aws.md

 An index with any attributes.
 We can have as many of these as we want.

 The more indexes we add, the worse performance will become.

+### Scan vs Query
+Scan looks at the entire table and then returns results.
+Query allows us to look at a partition (using the partition key) of the table and then return results.
+If I don't have the table partitioned, then to retrieve a subset of the table (but not just one item) I have to perform a scan.
+We don't want to perform a scan unless we have to.